Maxteabag/sqlit/README.md

 ### Method 1: `pipx` (Recommended)

 This is the recommended method.
-It installs `sqlit-tui` and its dependencies in an isolated environment, preventing any conflicts with your other Python projects.
+It installs `sqlit-tui` in an isolated environment, so optional drivers are easy to add later.

 1.  **Install pipx:** If you don't have pipx, you can install it with:
     ```bash